cboxdoerfer/fsearch/README.md

 FSearch is a fast file search utility for GNU/Linux operating systems, inspired by Everything Search Engine.
 It's written in C and based on GTK+3.

-**Note: The application is in an early development stage and still considered pre-alpha**
+**Note: The application is still in beta stage, but will see its first release as soon as localization support has been added**

 ![](https://i.imgur.com/DAoLPVb.png)